Entertainment News Roundup: Spotify acquires Podsights and Chartable to advance its podcasting business; Mumbai red light area drama shows rise of rights defender in Berlinale premiere and more | Entertainment

 The Blonds close out New York Fashion Week with sparkly show

-The design duo that is The Blonds closed out New York Fashion Week on Wednesday with a runway show that sparkled with hand-sewn outfits covered in laser-cut crystals, glittering heels, and jewelry.
+The design duo that is The Blonds closed out New York Fashion Week on Wednesday with a runway show that sparkled with hand-sewn outfits covered in laser-cut crystals, glittering heels and jewellery.
 The brand, which co-designer Phillipe Blond described as extremely over-the-top, sparkly and dangerous, found inspiration in vampires and the Matrix for its Fall 2022 collection.

 Rupert Murdoch family documentary planned for CNN+ streaming service